 Set in a pirate-themed world, Cannon Cove follows the adventures of a rogue pirate.
 The story takes players through a daring heist involving a ship and a castle, leading to a capture and eventual escape with a treasure haul.
 Use cannons and traditional platformer movement to traverse the high seas and pirate fortresses.

 Cannon Cove was a four-week solo project completed as part of my Game Technology course.
 The assignment challenged us to create a platformer that incorporated a unique gameplay mechanic with a meaningful impact on the experience.
 For this, I introduced cannons as a core mechanic, drawing inspiration from the Donkey Kong Country series.
 In my game, players control the trajectory of a cannon that launches their character, adding a dynamic element to navigation.
+Play it for yourself here

 Level Design